clearlinux/clear-config-management/examples/ciao/README.md

 Make sure the hosts running docker (controller and compute nodes) have a correctly configured dns server that can resolve the cluster nodes names.

+## Installing ciao from sources
+If you are interested in deploying ciao from the master branch, read [this](doc/development.md)